finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **get_personal_item**
 > WorkspaceItem get_personal_item(workspace_name, item_name, as_at=as_at)

-[EARLY ACCESS] GetPersonalItem: Get a single personal workspace item.
+[EXPERIMENTAL] GetPersonalItem: Get a single personal workspace item.

 Get a single personal workspace item.